-On any screen, touch the Wrench.
+2. On the Menu screen, touch Settings.

-3 On the Settings menu screen, touch Trigger Sensitivity.
+3. On the Settings Menu screen, touch Trigger Sensitivity.

-NOTE: A grayed-out Trigger Sensitivity button indicates that this feature is not available for one of the following reasons:
+A grayed-out Trigger Sensitivity button indicates that this feature is not available for one of the following reasons:

-- An Activity button has not been chosen (the ventilator is not currently ventilating).
-For more information, see "Choosing an Activity Button (Patient Selectable) to Begin Ventilation" on page 64. - The currently-ventilating Activity Button represents a prescription in Control Mode.
-For more information, see "Setting Ventilation Parameters in Control Ventilation Mode" on page 54.
+- An Activity Button has not been chosen (the ventilator is not currently ventilating).
+For more information, see "CHOOSING AN ACTIVITY BUTTON (PATIENT SELECTABLE) TO BEGIN VENTILATION" on page 57. - The currently-ventilating Activity Button represents a prescription in Control Mode.
+For more information, see "SETTING VENTILATION PARAMETERS IN CONTROL VENTILATION MODE" on page 47.